Teknologforeningen/fotogalleri/README.md

 The development tool heavily used is [Make](https://www.gnu.org/software/make/manual/make.html).
 You may find all the commands and variables specified here in the `Makefile`.

+### Environmental variables

+There are _two_ ways to change environmental variables:
+1. Copy the file `.env.example` to `.env` and change values in the `.env` file.
+2. Change the default values for environmental variables in `fotogalleri/fotogalleri/settings.py`
+    - E.g. to enable thumbnail generation in production do the following change
+    ```
+    ENABLE_THUMB_QUEUE = env('ENABLE_THUMB_QUEUE', True) -> ENABLE_THUMB_QUEUE = env('ENABLE_THUMB_QUEUE', False)
+    ```

+##### Enable thumbnail generation

+If one wishes to run thumbnail generation when in development one has to set the `ENABLE_THUMB_QUEUE` environmental variable to true.
+The variable is false by default to avoid accidental thumbnail generations during production.

 ### Make Rules

 To run the development server: